walder/Skynet-IADS/skynet-iads-source/README_source.md

 Skynet keeps a global track file of all detected targets.
 It queries all its units with radars and deduplicates contacts.
 By default lost contacts are stored up to 32 seconds in memory.

 ## Comand Centers
-You can add 0-n command centers to a Skynet IADS.
+You can add multiple command centers to a Skynet IADS.
 Once all command centers are destroyed the IADS will go in to autonomous mode.

 ## SAM Sites
-Skynet can handle 0-n SAM sites, it will try and keep emissions to a minimum, therefore by default SAM sites will be turned on only if a target is in range.
+Skynet can handle multiple SAM sites, it will try and keep emissions to a minimum, therefore by default SAM sites will be turned on only if a target is in range.
 Every single launcher and radar unit's distance of a SAM site is analysed individually.
 If at least one launcher and radar is within range, the SAM Site will become active.
 This allows for a scattered placement of radar and launcher units as in real life.